On the Robustness of Median Sampling in Noisy Evolutionary Optimization: Preliminaries

 \subsection{OneMax Problem}

-In this paper, we consider the well-known pseudo-Boolean function OneMax.
-The OneMax problem as presented in Definition~\ref{def_onemax} aims to maximize the number of 1-bits of a solution.
-Its optimal solution is 11...1 (briefly denoted as $1^n$).
-It has been shown that the expected running time of the (1+1)-EA on OneMax is $\Theta(n\log n)$~\cite{droste2002analysis}.
-For notational convenience, we will use $|x|_0$ to denote the number of 0-bits of $x$ in this paper. \begin{definition}[OneMax] The OneMax Problem of size $n$ is to find a binary string $x^*$ that maximizes $f(x)=\sum^{n}_{i=1} x_i$. \end{definition}
+We consider the frequently-used pseudo-Boolean function OM.
+Its goal is maximizing the number of 1s (namely, the bits with value 1) in a solution.
+Note that 11...1 (denoted as $1^n$) is the unique optimal solution.
+The ERT of (1+1)-EA solving OM (without noise) is $\Theta(n\log n)$~\cite{38}.
+For notational convenience, $|x|_0$ will be used to represent the number of 0s (namely the bits with value 0) of $x$. \begin{definition} The goal of the OM Problem with size $n$ is finding a binary string $x^*$ to maximize $f(x)=\sum^{n}_{i=1} x_i$. \end{definition}